Top CBSE 2025 Results Put GD Goenka Public School Lucknow in the Spotlight Again - www.lokmattimes.com

 Top CBSE 2025 Results Put GD Goenka Public School Lucknow in the Spotlight Again

-PNN Lucknow (Uttar Pradesh) [India], May 17: GD Goenka Public School, has once again reaffirmed its status as one ...
+Lucknow (Uttar Pradesh) [India], May 17: GD Goenka Public School, has once again reaffirmed its status as one of ...

 Lucknow (Uttar Pradesh) [India], May 17: GD Goenka Public School, has once again reaffirmed its status as one of Lucknow's leading educational institutions with outstanding results in the CBSE Class 10 and 12 board examinations for the academic year 2024–25.
 Known for its consistent academic excellence, holistic development approach, and student-friendly environment, the school has continued its tradition of shaping achievers.